jokla/jokla.github.io/_posts/2016-08-04-camera-calibration-visp.md

   Here the explanation of the options:

-  * [ --config <configuration file>.cfg]  Path to a configuration file were we define the kind of pattern we are using ( size of the grid and dimension of the circle/square).
+  * [ --config <configuration file>.cfg]  The path to a configuration file where we define the kind of pattern we are using ( size of the grid and  the dimension  of the circle/square).
 You can find two examples here:[default-chessboard.cfg](https://github.com/lagadic/visp_naoqi/blob/master/tools/calibration/default-chessboard.cfg) or [default-circles.cfg](https://github.com/lagadic/visp_naoqi/blob/master/tools/calibration/default-circles.cfg)
   * [--ip <robot address>] Se the IP of the robot.
   * [--port <port robot>] Se the port of the robot: default 9559.
   * [--cam camera_number] Choose the camera you want to use.
 For Pepper and Nao 0 = TopCamera, 1 = BottomCamera.